alexjackhughes/throxy/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can also view the app at [https://alex-throxy.vercel.app](https://alex-throxy.vercel.app)
+You can also view the app at [https://throxy.vercel.app](https://throxy.vercel.app)

-## Important Notes
+## Considerations for further iterations

-1. For the purposes of the test I haven't restricted update access via Row Level Security, but would add authentication and better protections in a real world system.
+1. For the purposes of the test I haven't restricted update access via Row Level Security.
+In real system, I would want to understand the use case further - For example, maybe it's on the website and so it should allow anonymous access - but in general, I would implement authentication and authorisation around this functionality.
-2. In a real system I would use something like Prisma as an ORM around directly manipulating the table schema.
+2. In a real system I would use something like Prisma as an ORM around building a service directly connected via Supabase.
-3. In a real system, I would work with customers to understand what other information they would like to see to enrich the data further.
-For example, we could easily add "descriptions" generated with OpenAI, or more complex flows, like using a combination of Firecrawl and Exa.ai to find the about pages of companies, find the current team members, and add them with any contact information on the about page.
+3. In a real system, there are lots of ways we could improve and enrich this data further.
+For example, as we have the domain we could easily add "descriptions" generated with OpenAI, or do more complex flows, like using Exa.ai to find the about pages of companies, find the current team members, and add them with any contact information on the about page.
 4. I ended up implementing swr to handle data fetching/caching because of the requirement for a data fetching API.
 However, as this is a Next app, we could simply the logic by removing that API and just fetching the data directly from the page as it would be done securely on the server.
 5. I didn't implement pagination for simplicity, but in a real system I would.
+6. With more time, I would have added a better loading state for suspense, so each component has it's own loading and can be handled separately.
+7. In a real system, I would set up a table to track countries, so that the filter isn't hardcoded options, but instead is a dropdown of all countries currently in the database, or use a library to fetch all the countries in the world.
+8. The speed is quite slow because I'm doing it in one big chunk.
+Depending on the use case, we could batch the rows into small chunks so the user can see the data being uploaded in a real time rather than waiting for the whole thing to finish.
+9. The upload API got quite large and complex, in a real system I would split that functionality into more reusable functions depending on other user cases we might have.
+For example, the openai completion as JSON could be it's own function, as could the system prompt etc.